 Solution:

-1. Ensure your network connection is stable and fast enough to complete the request in a timely manner.
+4. Check network connection: Ensure your network connection is stable and fast enough.

-4. Implement retry logic with exponential backoff to handle temporary network issues causing timeouts.
+5. Implement retry logic: Use exponential backoff to handle temporary issues.

 422 Validation error